 TEAGASC – Dairy Herd Research

-Following statement by Dr Boyle that there are no plans by TEAGASC, Moorepark, to continue dairy cowherdhealth research, CIWF asked if Council could write requesting that this research continue.
+Following statement by Dr Boyle that there are no plans by TEAGASC, Moorepark, to continue dairy cowherd welfare research, CIWF asked if Council could write requesting that this research continue.
 This was agreed.

 Chairman thanked all members for their contribution and advised Council that the next meeting is scheduled for 11th July.